xa0412/tp/docs/UserGuide.md

 - Edits the friend at the specified `INDEX`.
 The index refers to the index number shown in the displayed friend list.
 The index **must be a positive integer** 1, 2, 3, …​
 - At least one of the optional fields must be provided.
-- When editing tags, the existing tags will be replaced with the new tags provided.
+- Providing new tags will update the friend's tags accordingly.
 - You can remove all the friend's tags by typing `t/` without specifying any tags after it.